bbauska/meta-react-basics/README.md

 the file name, but the file name extension is not required.

 Now you know about the syntax of the import and export statements.
-Let\'s explore how you construct your components in React.
+Let&apos;s explore how you construct your components in React.

 Remember that a component is essentially just a JavaScript file.

-React doesn\'t have strict rules on how you put files into folders, however, there are a few common approaches you may want to consider.
+React doesn&apos;t have strict rules on how you put files into folders, however, there are a few common approaches you may want to consider.

 One approach is to place all components in a folder named components.